-MANAGING MEDICINES ON SCHOOL PREMISES
+6 MANAGING MEDICINES ON SCHOOL PREMISES

-Pupils will only be given prescription or non-prescription medicines after parents have completed a consent form (Template B) - (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
+Pupils will only be given prescription medicines after parents have completed a consent form (Appendix C) - (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
 In such cases the school will encourage the pupil to involve their parents while respecting their right to confidentiality).